How to Fix Activation Error: 0xC004C003 on Windows 11

 Check for Windows Updates

-5. After you manage to bring your Windows OS to the latest version available, attempt to activate your OS once again and see if you’re still stuck with the same 0xC004C003 error code.
+5. After you manage to update your Windows OS to the latest version available, try activating your OS once again and see if the same 0xC004C003 error code persists.

-In case the same kind of issue is still occurring or you already had the latest Windows updates installed, move down to the next potential fix below.
+In case the same kind of issue still occurs or you already have the latest Windows updates installed, proceed to the next potential fix below.

-Keep in mind that Microsoft is aware of most of these activation errors that have been plaguing Windows for years.
+Keep in mind that Microsoft has been aware of most of these activation errors plaguing Windows for years.

-Note: This will only work in those scenarios where the 0xC004C003 error is caused by a licensing restriction issue that’s rooted locally.
+Note: This will only work in those scenarios where the 0xC004C003 error is caused by a licensing restriction issue that is rooted locally.

-Follow the instructions below for the complete guide on running the Activation Troubleshooter and applying the recommended fix:
+Follow the instructions below for the complete guide on running the Activation Troubleshooter and applying the recommended fixes:

-1. Press Windows key + R to open up a Run dialog box.
-Next, type ‘ms-settings:activation’ inside the text box and press Enter to open up the Activation tab inside the Settings app.
+1. Press the Windows key + R to open a Run dialog box.
+Next, type ‘ms-settings:activation‘ inside the text box and press Enter to open the Activation tab within the Settings app.

 Running the Activation troubleshooter

-2. Once you’re inside the Activation troubleshooter menu inside the Settings app, move over to the right-hand section of the screen (under Activation State) and click on the Troubleshoot button under the error that you’re getting.
+2. Once you are inside the Activation Troubleshooter menu within the Settings app, move to the right-hand section of the screen (under Activation State) and click on the Troubleshoot button below the error that you are encountering.

 Running the activation troubleshooter